When date data is loaded into your workspace, it is stored in a special object called a Date dimension.

 Date Dimensions in a Logical Data Model

-The simplified logical data model below shows how date dimensions (blue) are mapped to various project attributes (green).
+The simplified logical data model below shows how date dimensions (blue) are mapped to various workspace attributes (green).
 Each date dimension contains an array of date attributes that are related to one another in a specific hierarchy.

 Although both of the above reports compute the same metric across overlapping time periods, each report measures the metric for a different event (opportunity created versus opportunity closed).

 You cannot slice a metric by every date dimension in your workspace.
 You can only slice workspace metrics by attributes in date dimensions that relate to the metric's underlying facts (or attributes, in the case of a COUNT metric).

 In the simplified data model above, notice that the date (activity) dimension does not connect to the Opportunity attribute.
 It is not possible to slice the Number of Opportunities metric by an attribute of the date (activity) dimension.

 In the Report Editor, attempting to break a metric across an unrelated date dimension results in the following message:

 Report not computable due to improper metric definition

 To understand which date dimensions you can use to slice a particular metric, go to Manage → Model to open the data model.